templates package¶

 other (

-) – the homomorphism to add- Return type:
+object) – the homomorphism to add- Return type:

 The new homomorphism also mapping from $mathbb{G}^n$ to $mathbb{H}$.